 - Opening cost: Market your launch event, plan your event and invite all your friends to kick things off

 - Expected revenue going forward each month

-Here is a good resource by Alex Hillman on how much it cost to start a coworking space.
+Here is a good resource by Alex Hillman on how much it costs to start a coworking space.